Positivity and representations of surface groups: Definitions

 \subsection{Positive circles and $\mathsf{PSL}_2({\mathbb R})$}

-Let $\ms H$ be a subgroup in $\G$ isomorphic to $\psld$.
-An {\em $\ms H$-circle} in $\gp$ is a closed $\ms H$-orbit, it can be parameterized by a {\em circle map} which is a $\psld$-equivariant from ${\rp}$ to $\gp$.
-The group $\ms H$ is {\em proximal} if it contains a proximal element in~$\gp$.
+Let $\ms H$ be a subgroup in $\G$ locally isomorphic to $\psld$.
+An {\em $\ms H$-circle} in $\gp$ is a closed $\ms H$-orbit, it can be parametrized by a {\em circle map} which is a $\ms H$-equivariant map from ${\rp}$ to $\gp$.
+The group $\ms H$ is {\em proximal} if it contains a proximal element in~$\gp$, \emph{i.e.}\ an element having an attracting fixed point on~$\gp$.

-\begin{proposition}[\sc Positive circle] Given a positive structure, there exists $\mathcal H$, a $\G$-orbit of pairs $(\ms H,C)$ so that $\ms H$ is a subgroup of $\G$ isomorphic to $\psld$, $C$ is a an $\ms H$-circle, satisfying the following properties \begin{enumerate} \item $\ms H$ has a compact centralizer, \item $\ms H$ is proximal and $C$ is the set of attractive fixed points of hyperbolic elements of $\ms H$, \item given transverse points $a$ and $b$ in $\gp$, there exists $(\ms H,C)$ in $\mathcal H$ passing through $a$ and $b$, if $c$ is a point in $C$ different from $a$ and $b$, then is an arc with extremities $a$ and $b$. \end{enumerate} \end{proposition} \begin{proof} It is enough to construct one such group isomorphic to~$\psld$ and to use the $\G$-action that is transitive on the pairs of transverse points in~$\gp$.
-For this, one just picks the Lie subgroup associated with a $\mathfrak{sl}_2$-triple given by the Jacobson--Morozov theorem applied to the nilpotent element $n=\log(h)$ for $h$~a fixed element in the semigroup~$\mathsf{N}$. \end{proof}
+\begin{proposition}[\sc $\ms H$-circle] Given a positive structure, there exists $\mathcal H$, an $\operatorname{Aut}_0(\mk g)$-orbit of pairs $(\ms H,C)$ such that $\ms H$ is a subgroup of $\G$ locally isomorphic to $\psld$, $C$ is an $\ms H$-circle, satisfying the following properties \begin{enumerate} \item $\ms H$ has a compact centralizer in~$\G$; \item Any two distinct points on~\(C\) are transverse; \item Given a diamond~$V$ with extremities~$a$ and~$b$, there exists $(\ms H,C)$ in $\mathcal H$ with~$C$ containing~$a$ and~$b$, and such that $C$~intersects the diamond~$V$.
+Furthermore \begin{itemize}[leftmargin=*] \item If $c$ is a point in $C$ different from~$a$ and~$b$, then $(a,c,b)$ is a positive triple and